-It’s important to notify your doctor about your liver condition or if in case you have a heart disease history, before you take Metformin.
+It’s important to notify your doctor if you have any liver conditions or heart disease history before you take Metformin.

-Lactic acidosis may be occur while taking Metformin.
-The condition can be life threatening if initial symptoms are not remedied in due time.
-Hospital attention must be sought if a few of these mild symptoms appear like numbness, dizziness and vomiting, unstable blood pressure, stress, stomach and muscle pains and difficulty in breathing.
+Lactic acidosis is a dangerous side effect that may occur while taking Metformin.
+The condition can be life-threatening if symptoms are not remedied in due time.
+Seek medical attention if you have symptoms such as numbness, dizziness and vomiting, unstable blood pressure, stress, stomach and muscle pains and difficulty breathing.

 If I Missed A Dose of Metformin, What Should I Do?

-If you missed a dose in medication’s schedule, take your next dosage as soon as possible.
-If the time for your dose is so close to the next, don’t take the missed dose and go on with the standard schedule.
-Never take two doses at the same time.
+If you missed a dose in medication’s schedule, take it as soon as possible if it’s still a long time until your next dose.
+However, if it’s almost the time for your next dose, don’t take the missed dose and go on with the standard schedule.
+Never take two doses of metformin at the same time!

 The medicine should be kept in a dry place at room temperature.
 Keep the drug in an airtight bottle.
 Keep the drug and other medicines beyond children’s and pets’ reach.